 Seven insurers are licensed to issue CTP insurance in NSW.
 Prices vary between insurers.
 You should always compare prices before purchasing.
 You can undertake a price comparison by going to the CTP calculator on this website.
 The CTP calculator will provide a quote for all seven insurers, based on your vehicle and details.
 Contact details for each of the insurers are also provided so that you can purchase your insurance.

 In NSW, you have the option of renewing your compulsory third party insurance and registration for six or twelve months, provided you complete the renewal within three weeks of the registration expiry.
 If the registration is new, being transferred or more than three weeks overdue, you only have the option of purchasing your greenslip and registering for twelve months.

 CTP Insurance Scheme in Other States

 CTP insurance in Australia is legislated and administered on a state by state basis.
-Each state has its own CTP insurance scheme and each state has in place bodies and systems to manage and administer the scheme for that state.
+Each state has its own scheme and each state has in place bodies and systems to manage and administer the scheme for that state.

 States also vary on the basis of other factors, including fault, liability, injury and compensation.

 In addition to CTP insurance, states also have different requirements for vehicle safety and identity checks which must be satisfied prior to registration.